arif-rachim/react-hook-signal/README.md

 ```

 ### Summary
-The integration of `Native Signal` into the React application can be done in various ways tailored to the needs and complexity of the app.
+The integration of `Signal` into the React application can be done in various ways tailored to the needs and complexity of the app.